 While digitising of records may have made work more convenient, MROs like Fazalee, who are employed as contract staff, felt uncertain of their job stability.

 “As everything became paperless, there was less things for us to do.
 Files also became increasingly lesser and we were telling ourselves that as this reduced, what would happen to our jobs?

 “We were nervous with the introduction of the scanned medical records system, and the possibility that our jobs would no longer be necessary.
 I did ask my superiors about what would happen to us when medical records went fully digital and they helped us by finding new roles.
 Some of us transitioned from the medical records office into new roles at the National Heart Centre’s call centre, clinics and other departments,” shared Fazalee.

 Of the 25 MROs impacted by the changes, 12 are currently transitioning into other fulltime roles within NHCS.
 The Healthcare Services Employees’ Union supported them by helping to source for new placement opportunities and making sure that the redeployment went well.

-In Fazalee’s case, his transition saw him take up a new fulltime role as a senior patient services associate in January 2018 at NHCS’ Cardiac Radiology Clinic.
+In Fazalee’s case, his transition saw him take up a new fulltime role as a patient relations officer in November 2018 at NHCS’ Cardiac Radiology Clinic.
 There, he received a month of on-the-job training and mentorship from colleagues before being able allowed to work independently.